 You must meet these requirements to become a Thai permanent resident:

 Application documents required vary depending on the category.

 After your Thai permanent residency application is granted, you'll receive a blue book.
 Next, register your Thai residence at the local Amphur to get a house card.
-Then, after a week, you can apply for an alien book (red book), the Thai national ID card equivalent, at the local police station.
+Then, after a week, you can apply for an alien (red book), the Thai national ID card equivalent, at the local police station.
 There's an annual re-registration mandate for this ID.

 Thailand's cabinet halved the long-term residency visa fee to 50,000 baht.
-The visa is for "very capable" foreigners who want to live in Thailand for ten years.
+The visa is for "competent" foreigners who want to live in Thailand for ten years.
 Thus, highly skilled foreigners can now apply for a visa and pay 50,000 THB to reside in Thailand for ten years.
 This includes their partners and up to four children (under 20).

-To qualify as a high-income earner, one must have proof of $80,000 in yearly income for at least two years before application.
+To qualify as a high-income earner, one must have proof of $80,000 yearly income for at least two years before application.

 Those included in the scheme must carry at least US$50,000 in medical insurance valid for at least ten months.
 They may also provide a social security certificate covering their medical expenses in Thailand.
 Instead, the applicant may also use a $100k cash deposit kept for 12 months in a domestic or overseas bank account.

 In Thailand, the legal permanent residence has different criteria to apply for and maintain than the Elite Card membership.